AndreKotzanek/practise/README.md

 # practise
-This is to pratise GitHub.
+This is to practise GitHub.